DianaD3/room-scheduler/README.md

 # room-scheduler
-Simple web application that manages different rooms and the resources that are using it for different purposes.
+Web application that manages different rooms and the resources that are using it for different purposes.